danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 At this stage, when you have developed your programming skills and your programs are becoming more complex, it is important to understand, identify and locate errors (as part of the process often describe as debugging[^debug]) so that you can build a workable sketch, and to experience how a program works at a very logical, computational and accurate manner.

 Close attention to errors are an important part of learning to program.
 When you are debugging your sketch, are you able to identity whether the errors come from your own code, or come from parsing the data while it is running, or from other third party like Google?
 Are they minor errors or critical errors (that stop your program from running)?
 Do they belong to syntactic, runtime or logical errors (explained in detail below)?
-For example, if you encounter error 403 in your console with the sample code, this likely means that Google has barred your API as the requests exceed the limit of 100 times per day.

 In a broad sense, errors can be categorized in three types: